-Title of the Study

-The title can be a working title; it can be changed at a later date.
+Title of the study - The title can be a working title in that it can be changed later.
 It should convey the essence of the proposed work.

-This is the Introduction to research topic.
-Here you provide a clear introduction to the selected research topic.
+Introduction - This is the Introduction to research topic.
+A clear introduction to the selected research topic should be provided and justified here.
 Try to focus on the research topic instead of a case/company or context.
-Start with the broader context and narrow it down to the specific topic within that context, that you want to focus on.
+Start with the broader context and narrow it down to the specific topic within that context, that will be focused on in the research.